gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 **Hasher:** Select a hashing algorithm.

 **Fields:** Specify the fields to be hashed.
 Only `String` values are allowed.
-The hashed output would also be of the type String.
+The hashed output will also be of the type String.

-***Note:*** The output schema of this plugin would be the same as the input schema.
+***Note:*** The output schema of this accelerator must be the same as the input schema.

 ## Example